heig-vd-dai-course/heig-vd-dai-course/16-practical-work-2/PRESENTATION.md

 - DAI-TIC-B (Monday mornings): **09.12.2024**

 We only have **10 minutes per group**.
-You decide what you want to show us and how you want to present it. **Come 5 minutes before your time slot** with your computer.
-You will have access to a beamer.
+You decide what you want to show us and how you want to present it.

-**Please state your group on GitHub Discussions before next week.**
+**Come 5 minutes before your time slot** with your computer.
+You will have access to a video projector.

 ## Grades and feedback